-Start Profex and select ,,Instrument $\rightarrow$ Edit Configuration..." from the menu.
-The file dialog will open in the Device file database.
+A graphical editor representing the instrument configuration (Fig. 15) can be opened by selecting "Instrument $\rightarrow$ Edit Configuration..." from the menu.
+A file dialog will open in the Device file database.
 Try to find a configuration file that matches your own configuration as closely as possible.
 Open a file that seems to reasonably describe your own hardware.
 If none seems reasonable, open any arbitrary file.
-A dialog showing the content of the instrument configuration file will open (Fig. 12).